Rhiannon Duggan (MBACP) Counselling Adolescents, Adults, Couples, Families.

 Because it can be a new experience to have a child in counselling, for work with under 18 year olds, I provide an initial parental session to discuss how I work and what to expect.
 The first session is then shared between the parent/young person if appropriate.
 This is in order to make the process supportive for the whole family as well as the young person themselves.

 I work either short or long term and we review the work regularly so that young people are clear about what they are trying to achieve from our sessions.
 My aim is to provide a supportive, confidential space to help people understand themselves and their choices more clearly.

 I offer sessions for parents to look at difficult dynamics with their children whether shown at home or at school.
 This can include issues of blended families and families that look different to a normalised view of heterosexual partnerships.
 Anger, aggression, isolation, eating and school refusal are common issues to bring to parental counselling.
 Parental counselling can often include an individual session with each parent to work with more specific issues.

-I work with Adult Children and Parents as well as Adult Siblings where people would like to improve communication and relationships.
+I work with families and adult children and parents as well as adult siblings where people would like to improve communication and relationships.

 I work from a relaxed and private garden room in Wotton-under-Edge and rooms in Dursley (Wheelchair accessible).
 I am a registered member of BACP and am fully insured.

 Training, qualifications & experience